The feel of a keyboard is strongly determined by its switch technology. Most of the keyboards use one of the following three concepts:

 Mechanical Keyboard – Advantages

 Mechanical keyboards have a significantly longer life span.
-Most of the mechanical switches are tested for 30 to 70 million key presses.
+Most of the mechanical switches are tested for 30 to 70 million key presses, some even up to 100 million key presses.
 Common membrane keyboards only offer a life span of about 5 million key presses.

 No Wear Out